 Be ready for crowds

 Vienna is fantastic before Christmas.
 As a consequence, you should prepare yourself for crowds everywhere, especially during the weekends.
 The most famous Christmas market in Vienna, the one in front of the City Hall (Rathausplatz), is the most crowded of them all.
-It can sometimes be hard to look at all the products at the different stands because of the amount of visitors.
+It can sometimes be hard to look at all the products at different stands because of the amount of visitors.
 Some people enjoy the crowds, but if you do not particularly enjoy them, try visiting the Christmas markets during day-time on weekdays (not weekends).
 In the afternoon/evening, there will be crowds every single day of the week.

 Walk around on foot

 As we mentioned in the introduction, Vienna is a fantastic city in the Christmas market season.
 There are Christmas fairs everywhere.
 As a result, we recommend you to discover the city center of Vienna on foot.
 Walk around, feel the smell of the city, and discover Christmas fairs you did not read about in our Vienna Guide or elsewhere on the Internet.
 Stop to taste some hot wine at a stand somewhere in the middle of nowhere.
-Bring a GPS (or have Google Maps ready) so that you will find your way back home after walking up and down streets in the center of Vienna because you might end up not actually knowing where you are!
+Bring a GPS (or have Google Maps ready) so that you will find your way back home after walking up and down streets in the center of Vienna because you might not actually know where you are!

 Buy a hot wine mug

 As you visit the Christmas markets in Vienna, you are most likely to fall in love with the city.
-By the time you return home, you will be eager to plan your Christmas market trip to Vienna next year already.
+By the time you return home, you will be eager to plan your Christmas market trip to Vienna next year.
 One of the nice traditions you can create is to buy the annual Christmas market cup at the fair in front of the City Hall.
 Every year they produce a new cup, and thus this can be a nice souvenir to bring with you back home.

 Bring warm clothes